Mkejriwal270/K8s-EKS-QuickStart/index.md

 Once the cluster is up and running, NGINX ingress resources are provisioned using helm charts, including a public-facing Network Load Balancer(NLB) as an ingress-controller, which will be the endpoint for your applications.
 After this, the sample apps are built and pushed as docker-images to ECR and the application workloads are deployed using a separate set of helm-charts.
 The routes for the apps are configured in the ingress rules.

 All of these deployments are orchestrated using Github Actions - Github's in-house CI-CD solution - through a series of cascaded workflows which get executed one after another representing different stages in the deployment pipeline.
-Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click - again using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.
+Once your development is completed and you no longer need the resources, you have the option of destroying them with - you guessed it right - a single click, again using a separate workflow which ensures that all your deployed resources are deleted and your account is cleaned up.

 Users have 2 options of deploying the cluster: